The 2005 State Wildlife Action Plan is being updated and we want your help!

 We want to hear from you!

-We welcome and encourage public comment on draft sections of this plan using the comment form provided on this webpage.
-Comments must be received by the specified date.
-In early 2015, we will post a completed draft of the entire State Wildlife Action Plan for public review and comment.
+We welcome and encourage public comment on draft sections of this plan using the comment form provided by clicking the links below.
+Comments must be received by 30 September 2014.
+In early 2015, a completed draft of the entire State Wildlife Action Plan will be posted for public review and comment.
 Please note that we will not be providing individual responses to comments.
 However, we will review each comment and address the concern, as appropriate, in the revised plan.
 A summary of comments will be included in the completed draft plan, but names of individuals providing comments will not be included.

 Since its approval in 2006 by the U.S. Fish and Wildlife Service, the Pennsylvania Wildlife Action Plan has been a foundational document for guiding research and management of fish and wildlife in the Commonwealth.
 Without it, many species wouldn't be getting the management attention they need.